Cutting It Close

 Some weavers leave lots of loose ends all over the hat.
 All weavers leave loose ends at the brim edge.
 Even after the rematadora and the azocador have woven the brim edge, the loose ends will remain.

 This is Rosendo Delgado.
 He is often the cortador for his hats.
-He and Victoria do the first cutting on almost all of their hats.
+He and Victoria did the first cutting of the long brim straws on almost all of their hats.

 I am very glad he is who I found when I first went hunting for hats in Montecristi.
 We worked together for many years.
-He always had the most hats and the best hats.
+He always had the most hats, and often the best hats.

 He and Victoria helped me in extraordinary ways.
-They helped me distribute food to weavers.
-They helped me find a doctor so I can provide medical service for weavers.
+They helped me find a doctor so I could provide medical services for weavers.
 They showed me how the hats are made.
 They helped me to learn.

-I have been privileged to do business with Don Rosendo and Dona Victoria for almost twenty years.
+I was privileged to work to do business with Don Rosendo and Doña Victoria for many, many years.

 Victoria has twice gone to rescue hats for me from sellers who “forgot” to send me the hats I had paid for.